alaserm/VisualTAF/README.md

-# ExlJS
+# ExlJS (the tool that does most of the work for you in data-driven test automation)
 ExlJS is a simple, but powerful tool for rapid and easy creation of **MAINTAINABLE** keyword and data driven test automation scripts.
-ExlJS allows assembly of test cases in EXCEL by **copy/pasting** keywords in Excel sheet and feeding them with test data from datasheets.
+ExlJS allows assembly of test cases in EXCEL by **copy/pasting** instructions in Excel sheet and feeding them with test data from datasheets.
 Also this tool allows you to cut your test execution time **tenfold** by running your tests in parallel in multiple browsers at the same time.\
 This tool is designed to enforce **test automation best practices**, so there is no "record and playback" functionality or other features that are not used by *REAL life test automation experts* as they make scripts unmaintainable.
 - With this tool you can use Selenium **from JavaScript**, which is much easier than learning complex Java or C#.